Joseph A. Lombardo

 If you are looking for an attorney is Camden, NJ

 If you are looking for legal representation in Camden, NJ, contact us today.
-The Law Offices of Joseph Lombardo has been representing clients in criminal, traffic, personal injury, and family matters in Camden and across Southern New Jersey since 1993.
+Lombardo Law Group, LLC has been representing clients in criminal, traffic, personal injury, and family matters in Camden and across Southern New Jersey since 1993.
 Joseph Lombardo can put his experience as a former Municipal Court Prosecutor to work in representing you in your legal matter.
 Mr. Lombardo offers free, no risk, initial consultations and can in cases of an emergency can make 24 hour or jail visits.